 Capital Gains that are held for a shorter period are known as Short term Capital Gains for which this exemption is not applicable.

-While Capital Gains which are held for a longer period (more than 2 years) known as long term Capital Gains.
+While Capital Gains are held for a longer period (more than 2 years) are known as long term Capital Gains.
 This amount can be invested in Capital Gain bonds to save long term Capital Gain tax.